kwoding/testingboss/content/blog/client-test-model-for-rest-api-testing/index.md

 Note: this example is simplified, more configuration can be added, e.g. for (de)serializing objects.

-Now, create a `ContactClient` that does the actual http requests.
+Now, create a `ContactClient` that handles the actual http requests.

 ```java
 public class ContactClient extends BaseClient {